Vancouver Frontrunners provides a safe and friendly environment for the LGBTQ2S+ community and their friends to enjoy running and walking.

 Expect an enthusiastic welcome!
 We’re a social group with a running problem!
 Gathering at the start for a quick briefing and introductions for all, we’ll pair those new to us with an appropriate run or walk group.
-Each meetup features a 6 and an 8 or 9-km run while walkers head out for between 40 and 60 minutes.
+Each meetup features a six and an eight-kilometre run, while walkers head out for between 40 and 60 minutes.

 Afterwards, many of us gather at a restaurant (or picnics in the summer) for a meal together.

-Both run locations feature change rooms, lockers (bring your own lock) and showers.
+Both run locations feature change rooms, lockers (bring your padlock) and showers.

 Wednesday evenings at 6:30 pm

 Near Yaletown at Roundhouse Community Centre.
-We’ll be easy to spot near the rear courtyard just beyond the centre’s staff desk.
+We’ll easily spotted near the rear courtyard just beyond the centre’s staff desk.